 Pounding helps to soften the meat by breaking up the connective tissues, and make it extra tender.
 No meat mallet?
 Don’t sweat!
 Many common household items can help.
 For example, a rolling pin, a cast iron pan or even a heavy dictionary.
 Just remember to place a piece of plastic wrap between the pork and the tool to avoid direct contact.
 For me, I used the back of my knife.

 Double fry is a “secret weapon” a lot of the chefs use to make fried food crispy.
 Frying the pork loin not just once, but twice at a higher temperature; helps to get the perfect crust on the outside.

 For a simple and quick meal, I like to add vegetable such as broccoli to this dish and serve it with rice.
 To make enjoying easier, the pork cutlet is usually cut into 1-inch thick slices before serving.

 I hope you enjoy making this deep-fried pork cutlet with cheese.
-If you like this recipe, don’t forget to leave a rating and share it with your friends!
+If you like this recipe, please leave a rating and share it with your friends!

 - Cut the pork loins crosswise by laying them on a cutting board, holding the knife parallel to the board.
 Place the non-dominant hand on top of the pork, while carefully slice the pork in half along its length by cutting between your hand and the cutting board.
 Stop when it's almost to the other edge.